nemoengineering/adonis-jobs/README.md

 ## Running a Job Worker

-To execute the dispatched Jobs run `node ace worker:listen`
+To execute the dispatched Jobs run `node ace queue:listen`